hansbrough/recipebook/README.md

 3. On save additions / changes added to redux store.
 4. When component notified of redux store changes the recipe data is persisted to localStorage.

+The recipe book can be reset to the three default recipes by clearing localStorage (via webdev tools in browser)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).